FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/troubleshoot_registration/_index.md

 **UNIX systems**

-You cannot run the InstallBuilder if the **noexec mount option** is set on both the /tmp directory and the user's homedir.
+You cannot run the InstallBuilder if the **noexec mount option** is set on both the` /tmp `directory and the user's `homedir`.
 For example, the installation will fail if you are running unattended mode for a target machine where the user has this mount option set on both directories.

 Workarounds include:

-- Remove the noexec option from one of the partitions.
+- Remove the `noexec `option from one of the partitions.
-- Run the .run with a user who has the necessary rights, for example sudo.
+- Run the` .run` with a user who has the necessary rights, for example `sudo`.
-- Create a temporary /home directory on an unprotected disk:
+- Create a temporary `/home` directory on an unprotected disk:

 ```
 sudo mkdir /instcft